schneidersoft/rvemu/README.md

 This core does not support breakpoints.
 So you will need execute ebreak or ecall from C. console ouput and other syscalls can be achieved this way.

+# rv64im

+This core also supports rv64im instructions.
+So you should be able to compile with `-march=rv64im -mabi=lp64` as well